 - Complete the Internship Agreement form, keeping a copy for yourself and your faculty instructor.
 The original is submitted to Laura Relyea in 418E Bexell Hall.

 - Laura will provide an override and the student then registers for the "class".
+Registration for internship credits must be completed before internship begins; university deadlines apply.

 - Upon completion of your internship, request that your internship employer/supervisor send an evaluation of your work to your internship faculty instructor.